turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/9-stake-pool-for-validators.md

 ### Account Storage Usage API

-As stated above, managing account storage usage properly is crucial The storage management NEP-145 standard looks at it from the perspective of cost, i.e., storage balance.
-Storage costs change overtime.
-Fundamentally, it boils down to storage usage, which is why the contract provides API's to inspect account storage usage.
+As stated above, managing account storage usage properly is crucial.
+The storage management NEP-145 standard looks at it from the perspective of cost, i.e., storage balance.
+However, storage costs change overtime.
+Storage usage should be managed as storage usage - not storage balance.
 The storage management API provides a storage balance bounds, i.e., which is used by accounts to lookup how much it costs to register with the contract.
 The account management component is designed to dynamically compute account storage usage bounds when the contract is deployed.
 Then, storage balance bounds are derived from the storage usage bounds.

 ![](../../../../.gitbook/assets/oysterpack-smart-storage-usage.png)